lFreecss/Art-Bible/docs/README.md

 ### Character Art

-What elements stand out in our characters:
+What elements stand out in our characters.
+Sometimes this process is done in parts:
 * Expresions.
 * Posing.
 * Height Scale comparison.